starhiking/HeatmapInHeatmap/README.md

 ## Citations
 If you find this useful for your research, please cite the following papers.
+TODO 1
+TODO 2

 ## Acknowledgments
-This repository borrows or partially modifies hourglass model and data processing code from [Hourglass](https://github.com/raymon-tian/hourglass-facekeypoints-detection) [HRNet](https://github.com/HRNet/HRNet-Facial-Landmark-Detection)
+This repository borrows or partially modifies hourglass model and data processing code from [Hourglass](https://github.com/raymon-tian/hourglass-facekeypoints-detection) and [HRNet](https://github.com/HRNet/HRNet-Facial-Landmark-Detection)

 ## License
 This repository is released under the Apache 2.0 license.